hatari/hatari/tests/tosboot/readme.txt

 installing the drivers requires using interactive Atari programs, so these images cannot be automatically (re-)generated.

+(EmuTOS supports IDE and ACSI directly, without any need for drivers.
+Both HDs with DOS (not Atari) partition table, and ones without partition table at all.
+That's why it can be already tested.)

+-

-EmuTOS supports directly HDs with DOS (not Atari) partition table, but only for ASCI.
-Maybe that could be tested first, possibly with a disk having also MiNT (= WinUAE / MMU testing at the same time).
+Testing a HD disk having also MiNT (= WinUAE / MMU testing at the same time).

 -